London Zoo: Architecture

 Since its earliest days, the zoo has prided itself on appointing leading architects to design its buildings.
-Today, it holds two Grade I and eight Grade II listed structures.
+Today, it holds two Grade I, two Grade II* and ten Grade II listed structures.

 The initial grounds were laid out in 1828 by Decimus Burton, the zoo's first official architect from 1826 to 1841, made famous for his work on the London Colosseum and Marble Arch.
 Burton's work began with the Clock Tower in 1828 above what was then the llama house, which today is the first aid kiosk.
 In 1830, the East Tunnel, which linked the north and south parts of the zoo together for the first time, was completed, which also acted as a bomb shelter during the Second World War.
 Burton concluded his work in 1837 with the Giraffe House, which, due to its functional design, still remains in use as the zoo's giraffe enclosure in the Into Africa exhibit.

 The earliest surviving exhibit is the Ravens' Cage, an ornate ironwork aviary now retained as a monument.
 It was installed in 1829, soon after the zoo first opened.
 Its location on the grounds has changed over time, and several refurbishments have been required due to weather damage.

 The Eastern Aviary, along the eastern boundary, currently holds parrots and birds of prey.
 It was built in 1863 with a hooped tubular steel frame.
 In 1989, further renovations were carried out on the exhibit using "invisible" wire.

 The Stork and Ostrich House, built in 1896, can still be seen as holding pens behind the current Bird Safari exhibit.
 Victorian structures that have been demolished over time included the Lion House, Monkey House, Carnivore Terrace, and Elephant and Rhino House.